UCL-EO/geog0111/docs/041_GDAL_timeseries.md

 ### Plotting time series

 We might now want to plot some time series.
+We will need to know the day of year associated with each spatial dataset in the time series.
+We could just attempt to specify `doys = [i for i in range(1,366,4)]` as above.
+But that might not be robust (e.g. if no data were available for some particular day).

+It is *better* to try to develop an internally consistent dataset.
+The `doy` information associated with each spatial dataset in the time series is encoded in the band name strings we examined above, such as `2019-001`.

 First, extract the `doy` from `bnames`: